Program Requirement Key:

 Classical Egyptian (B), (January)

 Study the moods and movements of “Golden Era” classical Egyptian dancers that have inspired us for nearly a century.
 Classical Egyptian style is characterized as sweet, graceful, and flirty.
-We are going for a ride in the belly dance time machine and experiencing this pivotal period in our dance’s history when “beledi” first meets the casino stage and where we find western influence becoming a mainstay in Egyptian style.
+We are going for a ride in the belly dance time machine and experiencing this pivotal period in our dance’s history when “baladi” first meets the casino stage and where we find western influence becoming a mainstay in Egyptian style.

 Raqs al Assaya / Saidi (B), (April)

-Learn the Egyptian folkloric dance that has been adapted from Tahtib, a cane wielding martial art, from the Said region of Upper Egypt.
+Learn the Egyptian folkloric dance that has been adapted from Tahtib, a stick-wielding martial art, from the Said region of Upper Egypt.
 Raqs al Assaya, meaning “dance of the stick or cane”, is an earthy, lively style often accompanied by Saidi music playing the distinctive Saidi rhythm on large Tabl Beledi drums and high-pitched Mizmars.

 Drum Solo (B), (October)